zspann/cssi-prework-html-code-along-1/README.md

 ### Make a Pull Request on Github

 Submitting a pull request is how you submit your lab to be evaluated or graded on Learn.
-We've abstracted some of the complexities of doing this, so all you need to do is type `learn submit`
+We've abstracted some of the complexities of doing this, so all you need to do is type `learn submit`.

 ## Resources

 - [HTML Encoding (Character Sets)](http://www.w3schools.com/html/html_charset.asp)

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-prework-html-code-along-1'>HTML Code Along</a> on Learn.co and start learning to code for free.</p>